github/site-policy/Policies/github-terms-of-service.md

     </TD>
     <TD VALIGN="TOP">
         <details><summary open="false">:collapsible:</summary><BR>
+&dagger; The terms:

+- “The User”,
+- “You”, *AND*
+- “Your”

+refer to the:

+- individual person,
+- company, *OR*
+- organization

+that:

-&dagger; “The User,” “You,” and “Your” refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the Account; or that directs the use of the Account in the performance of its functions.
+- accesses / uses any part of the Account;
+- directs the use of the Account in the performance of its functions; *OR*
+- uses / visits the Website / Service.
       </details>
     </TD>
   </TR>